OPS-E2E-PPE/VBA-Docs/api/Word.Walls.Application.md

 keywords: vbawd10.chm25165972
 f1_keywords:
 - vbawd10.chm25165972
-ms.prod: word
 api_name:
 - Word.Walls.Application
 ms.assetid: 547f844c-a5d5-1e6a-49f7-513cf96a69cc
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Walls.Application property (Word)

 When used without an object qualifier, returns an **[Application](Word.Application.md)** object that represents the Microsoft Word application.
 When used with an object qualifier, returns an **Application** object that represents the creator of the specified object (you can use this property with an Automation object to return the application of that object).
 Read-only.

 ## Syntax

 _expression_.**Application**

- _expression_ A variable that represents a '[Walls](Word.Walls.md)' object.
+_expression_ A variable that represents a **[Walls](Word.Walls.md)** object.

 ## Example

-The following example displays a message about the application that created  `myObject`.
+The following example displays a message about the application that created _myObject_.

 ```vb